A Foodcentric Life

 Calories: 81kcalCarbohydrates: 4gProtein: 8gFat: 4gSaturated Fat: 1gPolyunsaturated Fat: 0.4gMonounsaturated Fat: 3gTrans Fat: 0.01gCholesterol: 4mgSodium: 27mgPotassium: 157mgFiber: 0.3gSugar: 3gVitamin A: 101IUVitamin C: 3mgCalcium: 88mgIron: 0.2mg

-Tried this recipe?Let us know how it was!
+Tried this recipe?Let us know how it was with a comment and leave a star rating!

-20 Minute Salsa Verde Chicken »
+Easy Salsa Verde Chicken (green salsa chicken) »

 Leave a Reply Cancel reply